What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 2. Scope — Who it applies to and where it applies (teams, locations, job levels).

-3. Guiding principles — One to three bullets that clarify intent and values.
+3. Guiding principles — One to three statements that clarify intent and values.

 4. Recommended practices — The main section.
 Use "should," "encourage," and "consider."